 Unfortunately we do not accept applications part way through the course and we encourage students to complete the full TEAM programme over the year as otherwise valuable teaching material will be missed.

 Is TEAM for you?

 TEAM is open to men and women of all ages from all denominations and church groups.
 We are looking for people with a desire to learn and to grow in ability in Christian ministry.
 Students include a wide range of people: some work for churches as apprentices or lay assistants or youth/children’s workers, some are working people who take time off to do the course, others are retired.
-TEAM costs £200 per term, payable at the start of each term.
-This covers all course handouts and refreshments (but not lunches).
-If you would like to enroll for TEAM at the next academic year please download an application form and the TEAM brochure;
+If you would like to apply for TEAM at the next academic year please download an application form and the TEAM brochure;

 For more information